 The Power of the ERP to Drive Standardization is Real

-Take OSF Healthcare, a health system based in Peoria, Ill., as an example.
-The health system was looking to leverage ERP technology to manage contract standards and maximize cost saving opportunities.
+Take OSF Healthcare System, a 14-hospital health system based in Peoria, IL, as an example.
+The health system was looking to leverage ERP technology to manage contract standards and maximize cost-saving opportunities.
 Additionally, executive leadership wanted a partner that could go beyond the traditional ERP solution.
-They wanted the partner to provide other tools that integrate data and metrics, and could be leveraged to drive performance improvement efforts and more informed purchasing decisions.
+They wanted the partner to provide other tools that integrate data and metrics to drive performance improvement efforts and more informed purchasing decisions.

-For any standardization effort to effectively realize all the potential gains, supply chain leaders need holistic, intuitive and intelligent solutions that empower proactive decision-making to control purchasing costs with precision.
+For any standardization effort to effectively realize all the potential gains, supply chain leaders need clinical engagement and holistic, intuitive and intelligent solutions that empower proactive decision-making to control purchasing costs with precision.